elemental/Elemental/doc/source/lapack-like/functions.rst

 .. cpp:function:: HermitianPseudoinverse( UpperOrLower uplo, DistMatrix<F>& A )

-   Computes the pseudoinverse of a Hermitian matrix through a customized version of ``RealHermitianFunction`` which used the eigenvalue mapping function
+   Computes the pseudoinverse of a Hermitian matrix through a customized version of :cpp:func:`RealHermitianFunction` which used the eigenvalue mapping function

    .. math::
       :nowrap:

-      \[
       f(\omega) = \left\{\begin{array}{cc}
         1/\omega, & |\omega| \ge \epsilon \, n \, ||A||_2 \\
             0,      & \mbox{otherwise}
       \end{array}\right.,
-      \]

    where :math:`\epsilon` is the relative machine precision, :math:`n` is the height of :math:`A`, and :math:`||A||_2` can be computed